-The values in Table 4 are referenced in Approval Order 12155, and Fluid Motion anticipates that these values will similarly be referenced in the approval order issued by PSCAA for the Project.
-Fluid Motion will confirm that MACT is employed as specified in Subpart VVVV.
+The values in Table 4 are referenced in Approval Order 12155 issued by PSCAA to Fluid Motion's facility in Arlington, Washington.
+Fluid Motion anticipates that these values will similarly be referenced in the Approval Order issued by PSCAA for this Facility.
+Fluid Motion will employ the compliant materials option to meet MACT at the Facility as specified in Subpart VVVV.